-Renting camping and backpacking gear for Yosemite National Park is easy and affordable.
+Renting camping and backpacking gear for Yosemite National Park trips from Las Vegas is easy and affordable.
 Forget about the lodges and hotels!
 There's no better way to escape civilization than by losing oneself in nature.
 Imagine how amazing the Milky Way will look from your tent while camping under the stars.
 Now you can save space in your luggage and simply rent outdoor gear for Yosemite National Park and the rest of your Southwest adventure.

 Stay tuned for our suggestions of things to do and places to stay in or near Yosemite National Park.